shannellepalma/palmahtml/settingup_github.md

 18. Whenever you make changes in Visual Studio Code, the Source Control panel will highlight them.
 Click the “+” next to each change to staged change it.
+Then click the circle named Conventional Commits.

 ![Screenshot](https://raw.githubusercontent.com/shannellepalma/palmahtml/refs/heads/main/pictures/Screenshot%202025-11-05%20170334.png)

-19. Then click the circle named Conventional Commits.
+19. After clicking conventional commits.
 It should open a tab like this

 ![Screenshot](https://raw.githubusercontent.com/shannellepalma/palmahtml/refs/heads/main/pictures/Screenshot%202025-11-05%20170518.png)

-20. Click feat.
+20. Click features.
 After clicking, it should look like this

 ![Screenshot](https://raw.githubusercontent.com/shannellepalma/palmahtml/refs/heads/main/pictures/Screenshot%202025-11-05%20170523.png)